zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/relationships.md

 }
 ```

-The Book and BookCategory have one-to-many relationship and Category and BookCategory also have one-to-many relationship.
+The `Book` and `BookCategory` have a one-to-many relationship and `Category` and `BookCategory` also have a one-to-many relationship.
 Now we need to configure the relationship using Fluent API.

 ```csharp
 public class MyContext : DbContext